Title: On the Wings of Unexpected Change

 John shot the Canadian a sharp glance and met the blue, blue eyes without a qualm.
 McKay was apparently well aware of just what he was able to do with the city and was willing to aid and abet him in his mission to actually have some kind of OpSec, or Operational Security, in place.
 There was too much city and not enough men to hold it without some kind of control in place.
 And if he had to go around the ‘dragon’ to do it, he would.
 Not like she was going to be able to get into anything he locked up anyway.

-“Yeah, Carson told me the same thing, and right before we left, he said that since he got some samples from you, his success rate had gone up a lot,” McKay agreed.
+“Yeah, Carson told me the same thing, and right before we left Earth, he said that since he got some samples from you, his success rate had gone up a lot,” McKay agreed.
 “I can tell there is a lot that I am missing and it is driving me mad.
-On the other hand, if it means that I turn furry every once in a while, I hope I become a cat.
-I am not really much of a dog person.”
+On the other hand, if it means that I turn furry every once in a while I can live with that.
+I just hope I become a cat.
+I’m not really much of a dog person.”

 John suppressed the flash of emotion he felt at that announcement and turned to the other scientist.
 The Czech shook his head.
 “I am not one of those who will likely get a good response from the therapy.
 There are no traces of ATA genome in me.
 It would take much more to get me to that stage.
 I am happy with my workarounds,” he said with a smile.
 Patting the wall, he murmured something in his native language and the light seemed to get a bit brighter where he stood.